trinodb/trino/docs/src/main/sphinx/security/inspect-pem.md

 If your key section reports `BEGIN ENCRYPTED PRIVATE KEY` instead, this means the key is encrypted and you must use the password to open or inspect the key.
 You may have specified the password when requesting the key, or the password could be assigned by your site's network managers.
+Note that password protected PEM files are not supported by Trino.

 If your key section reports `BEGIN EC PRIVATE KEY` or `BEGIN DSA PRIVATE KEY`, this designates a key using Elliptical Curve or DSA alternatives to RSA.